Secure Exports Scheme

 - a secure supply chain from the point of packing to the point of export

 - reduced fees for export entry lodgements

-- showing your overseas customers that your security practices meet internationally-recognised standards (World Customs Organisation SAFE Framework)
+- less chance of intervention allows more time to load shipments and complete documentation assuring your overseas customers that your security practices meet internationally-recognised standards (World Customs Organization SAFE Framework)

-- overseas importers who are committed to supply chain security
+- opportunity for business with overseas importers who are similarly committed to supply chain security

 - minimal trade disruption from security alerts